dplanitzer/Serena/Commands/shell/README.md

 Prints the contents of the shell history to standard out.
 Each history entry is printed as a separate line.
 The entries are printed in the order of newest to oldest.

-#### LIST [path1 path2 ...]
+#### LIST [-a | --all] [paths ...]

-Lists the contents of one or more directories indicated by the provided paths.
+Lists the contents of one or more directories as indicated by the provided paths.
 Lists the contents of the current working directory if no path is provided.
+By default the list command does not list entries that start with a '.'.
+Pass the '--all' parameter to enable the output of all directory entries.

 #### MAKEDIR \<path>